i2p-zero/i2p-zero/README.md

 Call the `dist/linux/router/bin/tunnel-control.sh` script as follows to create and destroy tunnels:

 #### Get the router reachability status.
-Returns a string such as "testing", "firewalled", "running", "error"
+Returns a string such as "Testing", "Tirewalled", "Running", "Error"

 `tunnel-control.sh router.reachability`